ssandrews/Smoldyn/docs/developer/libsmoldyn.rst

      a rate of ``emitamount`` and is at location ``emitposition``.
 The emission rate does not need to be in absolute units, but only has to be correct relative to other unbounded emitters.
-None of the inputs to this function are allowed to be ``all``.
+None of the inputs to this function are allowed to be “all".

+SetSurfaceSimParams
+   |
+   | C:
+     ``enum ErrorCode smolSetSurfaceSimParams(simptr sim, const char *parameter, double value)``
--  | ``enum ErrorCode``
+   | Python:
-   | ``smolSetSurfaceSimParams(simptr sim,const char *parameter,double     value);``
+     ``ErrorCode setSurfaceSimParams(str parameter, float value)``
    | Sets the surface simulation parameter named with ``parameter`` to
      value ``value``.
-The possible parameters are ``epsilon``, ``margin``, and ``neighbordist``.
+The possible parameters are “epsilon", “margin", and “neighbordist".
 In all cases, the defaults are nearly always good, although this function allows them to be modified if desired.
      Epsilon is the maximum distance away from a surface that Smoldyn is allowed to place a surface-bound molecule.
 Margin is the distance inside from the edge of a surface panel that Smoldyn will place surface-bound molecules that hop onto this panel.
 Neighbor distance is the maximum distance over which surface-bound molecules are allowed to hop to transition from one panel to a neighboring panel.

+AddPanelNeighbor
+   |
+   | C:
+     ``enum ErrorCode smolAddPanelNeighbor(simptr sim, const char *surface1, const char *panel1, const char *surface2, const char *panel2, int reciprocal)``
--  | ``enum ErrorCode``
+   | Python:
-   | ``smolAddPanelNeighbor(simptr sim,const char *surface1,const char     *panel1,const char *surface2,const char *panel2,int reciprocal);``
+     ``ErrorCode addPanelNeighbor(str surface1, str panel1, str surface2, str panel2, int reciprocal)``
    | Adds panel ``panel2`` of surface ``surface2`` as a neighbor of
      panel ``panel1`` or surface ``surface1``, meaning that surface-bound molecules will be allowed to diffuse from ``panel1`` to ``panel2``.
 These are not allowed to be the same panel.
-Also, ``all`` values are not permitted.
+Also, “all" values are not permitted.
 Otherwise, essentially any possible entries are legitimate.
 If surface-bound molecules should also be allowed to diffuse from ``panel2`` to ``panel1``, enter ``reciprocal`` as 1; if not, enter ``reciprocal`` as 0.

+SetSurfaceStyle
+   |
+   | C:
+     ``enum ErrorCode smolSetSurfaceStyle(simptr sim, const char *surface, enum PanelFace face, enum DrawMode mode, double thickness, double *color, int stipplefactor, int stipplepattern, double shininess)``
+   | Python:
+     ``ErrorCode setSurfaceStyle(str surface, PanelFace face, DrawMode mode, float thickness, List[float] color, int stipplefactor, int stipplepattern, float shininess)``
--  | ``enum ErrorCode``
+   | Python:
-   | ``smolSetSurfaceStyle(simptr sim,const char *surface,enum PanelFace     face,enum DrawMode mode,double thickness,double *color,int     stipplefactor,int stipplepattern,double shininess);``
+     *surface*\ ``.setStyle(face, drawmode: str, color: T.Color = "", thickness: float = 1, stipplefactor: int = -1, stipplepattern: int = -1, shininess: int = -1,)``
    | Sets the graphics output style for face ``face`` of surface
      ``surface``. ``mode`` is the drawing mode; enter it as ``DMnone`` to not set this parameter and otherwise enter it as ``DMno`` to not